Dr Megan Brewer

 |Telephone||+61 2 9767 9105|

-Dr. Megan Brewer is a Senior Hospital Scientist/Postdoctoral Fellow at the ANZAC Research Institute and an affiliated Research Fellow with the University of Sydney Medical School.
-Her overarching research interest is identifying and understanding the genetic causes of inherited peripheral neuropathies such as Charcot-Marie-Tooth disease.
+Dr. Megan Brewer is a Senior Hospital Scientist/Postdoctoral Fellow at the ANZAC Research Institute and an affiliated Research Fellow with Sydney Medical School, University of Sydney.
+Her overarching research interest lies in identifying and understanding the genetic causes of inherited peripheral neuropathies such as Charcot-Marie-Tooth disease.